garrandall/popular-music-data/tracks/besame-mucho--part-i--the-coasters.md

 Never knew this thrill before
 Whoever thought i'd be
 Holding you close to me
-Whispering "it's you i adore"
+Whispering "it's you I adore"
 Dearest one
 If you should leave me
 Each little dream would take wing,